SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/In a Striking Discovery, AI Shows Human-Like Memory Formation.md

 ## Metadata
 - Author: [[Institute for Basic Science December 20]]
+- Date: 2023-12-20
 - Full Title: In a Striking Discovery, AI Shows Human-Like Memory Formation
 - Category: #articles
+- Summary: Researchers have discovered that AI models, particularly the Transformer, process memory in a manner similar to the human brain's hippocampus.
+This breakthrough suggests that applying neuroscience principles to AI can improve memory functions and offer insights into human brain function.
+The team found that the Transformer model uses a gatekeeping process similar to the brain's NMDA receptor, and by mimicking this process, they were able to enhance memory in the AI model.
+This research has the potential to advance AI and neuroscience and pave the way for low-cost, high-performance AI systems that learn and remember information like humans.
 - URL: https://scitechdaily.com/in-a-striking-discovery-ai-shows-human-like-memory-formation/

 ## Highlights